PoisotLab/ms_metaweb_perspectives/README.md

 national level [@Buxton2021Key], and as quantitative instruments are consequently designed to work at these scales [@Turak2017Using]; specific strategies are often enacted at smaller scales, nested within a specific country [@Ray2021Biodiversity].
-But there is no guarantee that these arbitrary boundaries are meaningful.
+However, there is no guarantee that these arbitrary boundaries are meaningful.
 In fact, we do not have a satisfying answer to the question of "where does an ecological network stop?", the answer to which would dictate the spatial span to embed/predict.
 Recent results by @Martins2022Global